 Fracking also releases harmful pollutants into the air.[9,10] Some of these chemicals cause breathing-related problems or cancer.
 Formaldehyde, benzene, and ozone can make asthma, coughing and wheezing problems worse.
 Benzene also increases the risk for cancer and allergies.
 Fracking also releases small particles that get stuck in a person’s airways or lungs and cause similar breathing problems and increase the risk for cancer.
 Children and infants are particularly at risk to health problems caused by pollution.

 Effects on Human Health

 The amount of pollutants in the air or water decreases with distance from the fracking site.
-However, recent reports show that living anywhere near fracking operations may harm health.
+However, reports as of 2016 show that living anywhere near fracking operations may harm health.
 Two studies examined patients living in Pennsylvania.
 One found that living near more wells increased the number of people hospitalized for heart or nervous system problems.
 The other found patients living near more fracking tended to have more problems with their asthma than patients that lived in areas with little activity.